MagnetForensics/comae-cli/README.md

 ## Features

+* Create
+  * Create your dump file `New-ComaeDumpFile` or snapshot `New-ComaeSnapshot`.

-* Upload management
+* Upload
-  * Upload your snapshot `Send-ComaeDumpFile` or metadata `Send-ComaeSnapshot` directly to the Comae Stardust platform.
+  * Upload your dump file `Send-ComaeDumpFile` or snapshot `Send-ComaeSnapshot` directly to the Comae Stardust platform.

+* Create and Upload
+  * Create and upload your dump file `Send-ComaeDumpFile` or snapshot `Send-ComaeSnapshot` directly to the Comae Stardust platform.

 For detail descriptions and examples of the cmdlets, type
 * ```help comae``` to get all the cmdlets.